pachyderm/docs-content/latest/concepts/data-concepts/commit.md

 ---
 # metadata #
 title: Commit
-description: Learn about the concept of a commit in {{%productName%}}.
+description: Learn about the concept of a commit.
 glossaryDefinition: An atomic operation that snapshots and preserves the state of files/directories within a repository.
 date:
 # taxonomy #